How Should I Respond When Someone Cancels a Date?

 check in

-send a follow up
+follow up

 ask if she still wants to meet

-If she cared, she would show you.
+If she wanted to see you, she would show you.

-Step Six: If She Comes Back Later
+If She Comes Back Later

 Sometimes someone cancels and then reappears days later acting like nothing happened.

-Here is what you do:
+Here is what you do.

-Match her new energy.
+Match her current energy.

 Respond politely.